The majority of people devote a huge amount of their work time to an office.

 11. Typically Has a Window, Letting in Sunlight and Fresh Air:

 Generally, the cellular offices have one window for each side cubicles, allowing enough fresh air, in case there is no air conditioning, and plenty of sunlight.

-Disadvantages of Office Cellular Layouts:
+Disadvantages of Cellular Office Layout: